The only magic needed to turn charity auction bidders into recurring donors is something inherent to all of us—it’s kindness.

-- The Name of Your Monthly Giving Program
+The Name of Your Monthly Giving Program

 Who doesn’t love being part of the in-crowd?
 Giving your monthly giving program a name may sound overly simple, but it’s actually essential to the growth of your recurring donor base.
-When your program has a name and your donors have a title, it lends an air of exclusivity and significance to those who a part of it.
-Plus it makes donors feel like they’re part of something bigger, not just another faceless check in the mail.
+When your program has a name and your donors have a title, it lends an air of exclusivity and significance to those who are a part of it.
+Plus, it makes donors feel like they’re part of something bigger, not just another faceless check in the mail.

-- The Tangible Impact of Monthly Donors
+The Tangible Impact of Monthly Donors

 You showed auction bidders the tangible impact of their contribution in your thank-you email, now is the time to show them what they can do through their continual support.
 And what’s the best way to convince someone to give $30 to your nonprofit every month?
 Show them exactly what can be accomplished with $30 every month.
-Just like auction participants want to bid on something tangible, recurring donors want to give to something tangible.
+Just like auction participants want to bid on something tangible, recurring donors want to give something tangible.
 Create a “giving inventory” that includes varying gift amounts and what they cover.
 Maybe $10 per month buys a coat for one person visiting your homeless shelter.
 Maybe $25 provides a week of meals.
 Maybe $50 covers the cost of job training.
 Whatever you decide, tell donors exactly what their monthly contribution will mean for the population they’re passionate about.
 It won’t just inspire them to give, it will encourage them to keep giving because they know what’s at stake if they stop!

-- The (Easy!)
+The (Easy!)
 Signup Process

-If it takes someone more than a minute to register their recurring gift, chances are good that they’ll walk away from it all together.
+If it takes someone more than a minute to register their recurring gift, chances are good that they’ll walk away from it altogether.
 After you convince bidders to become monthly donors, make it quick and painless for them to set up their recurring gift.
 Create a clear call-to-action in your email that sends them directly to a branded donation page.
 On that page, make sure you give a quick recap of the giving options (so they don’t have to go back to their email to figure it out) and include a one-click option to make their donation recurring.
 You may even want to let donors choose what day they want their donation made each month.
-Give donors the control to set up their recurring donation and not have to think about managing it again.
+Give donors the control to set up their recurring donations and not have to think about managing them again.

 Email 3: Follow Up